MephamChrTiger/ChrisMephamIT1025/Lab 7/ReadMe.md

 ### Executive Summary
+In this lab, we covered the general rules and explinations of file compression, and why you would use compression.
+I tested compression with ZIP folders and SVG pictures into ZIP folders as well.
+After that we covered Object oriented programming with python and created a new file called shark, and introduced and ran the ideas of object oriented programming.
+Lastly, we talked about unified modeling language and the object management group.

 #### File Compression
 A) Essentially, there are two main types of file compression, lossless and lossy.
 Lossless compression takes your files and reduces their size without losing any information.
 Lossy compression reduces your file size by chopping off bits and pieces that aren't 100% necessary to function.
 By compressing your documents into one ZIP file, it will take up less space and transfer a lot faster.
 The recipient just needs to use a program like WinZip to extract the files and they'll have everything you sent them in one, organized folder.